dranidis/dranidis.github.io/content/posts/immutability-increases-code-simplicity.md

 ## The mutable Path class

 The `Path` class represents a sequence of tasks in the network diagram.
 It is implemented internally with a list of `Task` objects.
+I am listing just the mutator methods:

 ```
 public class Path {